Deep-brain-stimulation-DBS

 • If both sides of the brain are being treated, the surgeon creates an aperture on either side of the skull and inserts two leads.

-• Electrical impulses may need to be transmitted via the lead to ensure that it is linked to the part of the brain causing the symptoms.
+• Electrical impulses may need to be delivered via the lead to guarantee that it is connected to the area of the brain producing the symptoms.

 • People may ask questions, read cards, and describe visuals.